davidande/passwordpusher_docker_synology/README.md

-use your prefered gateway to get https acces (ClouFlare....)
+use your prefered gateway to get https acces (CloudFlare....)

 otherwise use reverse proxy on your nas